Fire Emblem Awakening: Battle system

 Relationships between characters are built up through Support conversations between chapters.
 The normal rankings of relationships are C to A, with A standing for a close friendship.
-For characters of opposing genders, an additional S ranking is available, in which the characters fall in love, marry and have children.
+For characters of opposing genders, an additional S ranking is available, in which they fall in love, marry and have children.
 Relationships also have a direct impact during battles, with certain character pairings granting positive effects such as increased mobility or an automatic guarding action.
-A couple's children can be found and recruited in optional chapters made available by the parent characters' marriage, with their appearance and in-game abilities varying depending on who their parents were.
-Most characters have a specific list of units which they can have Support conversations with; the Avatar can build a relationship with all characters, and (depending on their chosen gender) marry any unit from any generation as long as they are not a direct descendant.
+A couple's children can be found and recruited in optional chapters made available by the parent characters' marriage, with their appearance and in-game abilities varying depending on their parents.
+Most characters have a specific list of units which they can have Support conversations with; the Avatar can build a relationship with all characters, and, depending on their chosen sex, marry any unit from any generation as long as they are not a direct descendant.

 Synopsis

 Setting and characters

 The game takes place approximately 2000 years after the events of Fire Emblem: Shadow Dragon and the Blade of Light and Gaiden.
 In ancient times, the Fell Dragon Grima attempted to destroy the world.
-To stop Grima, the Divine Dragon Naga (voiced by Mela Lee) chose the ruler of the Halidom of Ylisse (known as the First Exalt) and granted them power through two magical objects: Falchion, a sword with the power to slay dragons; and the Fire Emblem, a magical shield, both items having been made from Naga's own fangs.
-Using these, the Exalt struck down Grima, sending it into a long slumber.
-In the intervening period, the continents of Archanea and Valentia became known as Ylisse and Valm.
+To stop Grima, the Divine Dragon Naga chose the ruler of the Halidom of Ylisse, known as the First Exalt.
+She granted him power through two magical objects, forged from her fangs: Falchion, a sword with the power to slay dragons; and the Fire Emblem, a magical shield.
+The Exalt struck down Grima, sending it into a long slumber.
+In the time since then, the continents of Archanea and Valentia became known as Ylisse and Valm.

-By the present time, the land of Ylisse is divided between Halidom of Ylisse, which continues to worship Naga, and is ruled by Exalt Emmeryn (voiced by Erin Fitzgerald) and defended by the Shepherds, her brother Chrom's (voiced by Matthew Mercer) militia force; the kingdom of Plegia, which worships Grima; and Regna Ferox, a country whose rulers periodically compete for dominance.
+By the present time, the land of Ylisse is divided between three countries.
+These are Halidom of Ylisse, which continues to worship Naga and is ruled by Exalt Emmeryn and defended by the Shepherds; the kingdom of Plegia, which worships Grima; and Regna Ferox, a country whose rulers periodically compete for dominance.
 Fifteen years prior to Awakening, the last Exalt of Ylisse, Emmeryn's father, waged a religious war against Plegia, which greatly damaged both countries and left bitterness on both sides.
 Ylisse has slowly recovered from the war thanks to Emmeryn's peaceful actions.